The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: KB-splines and LKB-splines

 \subsection{LKB-splines}

 However, in practice, the KB-splines obtained in (\ref{KB}) are very noisy due to any implementation of $\phi_q$'s as we have explained before that the functions $z_q, q=0, \cdots, 2d$, like Peano's curve.
 One has no way to have an accurate implementation.
-As demonstrated before, our denoising method can help.
+Aslso, as demonstrated before, our denoising method can help.
 We shall call LKB-splines after denoising KB-splines.

 Let us explain a multivariate spline method for denoising for $d=2$ and $d=3$.
 In general, we can use tensor product B-splines for denoising for any $d\ge 2$ which is the similar to what we are going to explain below.
-For convenience, let us consider $d=2$ and let $\triangle$ be a triangulation of $[0, 1]^2$.
+For convenience, let us consider $d=2$ and let $\triangle$ be a triangulation of $[0, 1]^2$ based on a uniform refinement of two triangles by adding a diagonal to $[0, 1]^2$.
 For any degree $D\ge 1$ and smoothness $r\ge 1$ with $r<D$, let

 be the spline space of degree $D$ and smoothness $r$ with $D>r$.
-We refer to \cite{LS07} for a theoretical detail and \cite{ALW06} for a computational detail.
+We refer to \cite{LS07} for a theoretical detail and \cite{ALW06}, \cite{S15} for a computational detail.
 For a given data set $\{(x_i,y_i, z_i), i=1, \cdots, N\}$ with $(x_i,y_i)\in [0, 1]^2$ and $z_i= f(x_i,y_i)+ \epsilon_i, i=1, \cdots, N$ with noises $\epsilon_i$ which may not be very small, the penalized least squares method (cf. \cite{L08} and \cite{LS09}) is to find

 with $\lambda\approx 1$, where ${\cal E}_2(s)$ is the thin-plate energy functional defined as follows.